 Why do dental crowns cost so much?

-We talked about the cost of the dental crown and you may be wondering, “why are these treatments so expensive?”.
-Well, let us explain what are you paying for when you pay for dental crowns.
+We talked about the cost of the dental crown and you may be wondering, “Why are dental crowns so expensive?”.
+Well, let us explain what you are paying for when you pay for dental crowns.

 Are crowns worth the money?